Félicité de La Mennais: Ultramontane and theocratic democracy advocacy

 Although pressured by the French government and the French hierarchy, Pope Gregory XVI would have preferred not to make an official issue of the matter.
 However, Lamennais, Montalembert, and Lacordaire suspended their work and in November 1831 set out to Rome to obtain the Pope's approval.
 Archbishop Quélen of Paris had warned Lammenais that he was being unrealistic and was viewed as a demagogue in favor of revolution.
 As Quelen was a Gallican, Lammenais ignored him.
 After much opposition, they gained an audience, but only on condition that their political project should not be mentioned.
 Metternich, whose Austrian troops ensured the stability of the Papal States, pressed for a condemnation.
 A few days later they received a letter from Cardinal Pacca, advising their departure from Rome and suggesting that the Holy See, while admitting the justice of their intentions, would like the matter left open for the present.

-Lacordaire and Montalembert departed immediately, but Lamennais stayed on until Gregory's letter to the Polish bishops, which denounced the Polish revolution against the Tsar, dashed his last hopes.
+Lacordaire and Montalembert departed immediately, but Lamennais stayed on until Gregory's encyclical Cum Primum, which denounced the Polish revolution against the Tsar, dashed his last hopes.
 Gregory thought the Polish revolutionaries were seeking to undermine Russian Tsar Nicholas I's efforts to support the Catholic royalist cause in France by forcing him to divert his troops to suppress the uprising in Poland.
 While staying in Munich, Lamennais received the 1832 encyclical Mirari vos, which condemned religious pluralism in general and certain of Lamennais's ideas advanced in L'Avenir without mentioning his name.
 After this, Lamennais and his two lieutenants declared that out of deference to the pope they would not resume the publication of L'Avenir and dissolved the Agence générale as well.